Wonshtrum/RegExperimentation/README.md

 Ambiguous expressions:
  - else
  - [_a-zA-Z][_a-zA-Z0-9]*
-can all be matched by: elsesection
+can all be matched by: else

 Ambiguous expressions:
  - elif